-After reading all of the info and discussion on CHG in the Toy Fox Terrier....
-I am glad TheDogPlace is informing people of this condition, as I am a firm believer in eradication of ALL hereditary conditions.
-However, I wish that people would worry as much about the genetic condition of ii luxating patellas, which (according to a 2 year research study on health problems in the TFT, was presented to the membership of the National Toy Fox Terrier Association in August of 2000) as a significant problem in the TFT.
+After reading all of the discussion on CHG in the Toy Fox Terrier....
+I am glad TheDogPlace.org s informing people of this condition, as I am a firm believer in eradication of ALL hereditary conditions.
+However, I wish that people would worry as much about the genetic condition of ii luxating patellas, which (according to a 2 year research study on health problems in the TFT, was presented to the membership of the National Toy Fox Terrier Association in August of 2000 as a significant problem in the TFT.

 I Worked For Veterinarians Who Fixed Patella Problems

-In the fall of 1999, I went to a show in Ohio, and that club held a health seminar for Toy Fox Terriers.
-A local vet came in, and gave us an hour long talk on the "state of the breed", as he has seen it.
-At the end of the talk, there was a lengthy question & answer session, and several breeders seemed to be concerned about VwD in our breed.
+Years ago I went to a show in Ohio and that club held a health seminar for Toy Fox Terriers.
+A local vet came gave us an hour long talk on the "state of the breed" as he has seen it.
+At the end of the talk, there was a lengthy question and answer session, and several breeders seemed to be concerned about VwD in our breed.

 Nevertheless, check out the OFA database under TFTs......
 In 1999, when I first began "bitching" about it to everyone I met, there were only a total of 13 TFTs (7 males, 6 females, or something like that!).
-And 2 of those are mine......
-As my dogs get old enough, they will all end up in the database.
-It costs $15.00 to certify patellas.......
+And 2 of those are mine.....
+It currently costs $15.00 to certify patellas.......
 It costs $40.00 to test for CHG.
 Puppies born with patella problems grow up to have worse problems, and may face euthanasia as a result.
-Puppies born with CHG DIE.....
+Puppies born with CHG (Congenital Hypothyroidism with Goiter) DIE.....
 Thankfully, they weed themselves out of the gene pool.
-Yes, the potential carriers of CHG are a problem; but what about the carriers of the contributing factors to patellar luxation?
+Yes, the potential carriers of CHG are a problem but what about carriers of the contributing factors to patellar luxation?
 No one seems to care...

 I can assure you, that if I were a pet buyer in the market for a TFT, I would MUCH rather buy one who is a carrier of CHG than one with luxating patellas.
-CHG does not affect pet puppy buyers, but luxating patellas DO...!
-So why have several "breeders" told me I am nuts to spend the money to OFA certify my TFTs?
-Why do they feel that CHG is more important than a condition that affects mobility?
+CHG does not affect pet puppy buyers but luxating patellas DO...!
+So why do some breeders feel that CHG is more important than a condition that affects mobility?
 I know of a couple of breeders who have had the surgery done on several of their TFTs, then continue to breed them....

-Perhaps the biggest challenge facing our breed today is not health problems, but the fact that many breeders are in denial that these problems exist (even in their own lines) to begin with.......
-Oh, well, maybe I am just "obsessed", or, as some breeders think, "nuts"!
+Perhaps the biggest challenge facing our breed today (2001) is not health problems but the fact that many breeders are in denial that these problems exist, even in their own lines.
+Oh well, maybe I am just "obsessed", or, as some breeders think, "nuts"!
 But I am concerned about my breed (Toy Fox Terriers) and I just don't want this issue to be forgotten!